Marco Gonzales has short start as Twins leave the yard with regularity vs. Mariners

-Marco Gonzales’ first start of the season lasted just two innings — the second shortest in his Mariners career, second baseman Adam Frazier committed an error that led to four unearned runs and the Twins smashed six homers in an ugly 10-4 loss, Sunday afternoon at Target Field.
+Marco Gonzales’ first start of the season lasted just two innings — the second shortest in his Mariners career — second baseman Adam Frazier committed an error that led to four unearned runs and the Twins smashed six homers in an ugly 10-4 loss, Sunday afternoon, April 10, at Target Field.

-"Not quite as fun today," manager Scott Servais said.
-"The home run ball got us today.
-They are good team and they've got a heck of a lineup with certainly all kinds of power.
-When you give them extra outs in an inning, it hurt us there in the first.
-Marco wasn't as sharp as he normally is and I was hoping we'd get a little bit more out of him, but I realize he didn't have his A game after they extended him in the first inning."
+“Not quite as fun today,” manager Scott Servais said.
+“The home run ball got us today.
+They are good team and they’ve got a heck of a lineup with certainly all kinds of power.
+Marco wasn’t as sharp as he normally is and I was hoping we’d get a little bit more out of him, but I realize he didn’t have his A game after they extended him in the first inning.”

 Gonzales pitched just two innings, getting tagged for six runs (only two earned) on six hits, including three homers, with two walks and a strikeout.
 Of the 15 hitters he faced, he threw just five first pitch strikes.